 Q) What are your long-term plans for the business?

 A) There’s many ways I could go with what I’m doing, but mostly I let the audience drive what happens next.
 I survey my audience regularly (through surveymonkey.com).
 I’m always trying to find out what people struggle with the most (musically!), what keeps them up at night, and then to solve that pain.
 That’s what lead me to tackle ear training – it was the most requested topic in every survey, so I’ve created an ear training course.
-I’ll continue to survey my viewers, and create new content, products and services based on the feedback.
+I’ll continue to survey my viewers, and create new content, products and services based on their feedback.

 Hey everyone!
 I’m Cat and I’m the latest member of the Copify team.

 As a content delivery manager I will be moderating and editing content.
 I’ll also be helping to address client and writer enquiries.